amake/isittofu/README.md

 ## Methodology

-The input text is split up into UTF-16 Unicode codepoints, and is compared against data compiled by the [CodePointCoverage](https://github.com/amake/CodePointCoverage) project.
+The input text is split up into UTF-16 Unicode code units, and is compared against data compiled by the [CodePointCoverage](https://github.com/amake/CodePointCoverage) project.